GAGGIUINO/gaggiuino.github.io/docs/learning/example-tools.md

 ## Multimeter - Optional

-While not mandatory, a multimeter proves to be extremely useful.
-Should any component fail to operate correctly, conducting multimeter tests is the recommended initial troubleshooting step.
-Ideally, all components should undergo multimeter testing prior to the initial power-up.
-Before turning on the device for the first time, verify the continuity of both high-voltage (HV) and low-voltage (LV) lines to ensure there are no short circuits where they shouldn't exist, and to confirm continuity where necessary (e.g., between pins on various components).
-Ignoring these precautionary tests and directly powering on the machine could potentially harm your board, necessitating a replacement.
-Below is an example demonstrating how to identify a failed SSR connection using a multimeter:
+While a multimeter is not strictly required, it is immensely beneficial.
+Conducting multimeter tests is the first recommended step for troubleshooting should any component fail to function as expected.
+It's ideal for all components to be tested with a multimeter before the initial power-up.
+Before activating the device for the first time, it's crucial to check the continuity of both high-voltage (HV) and low-voltage (LV) lines to prevent short circuits where they shouldn't be and ensure continuity where it's needed (e.g., between pins on different components).
+Neglecting these preventive measures and powering on the device without prior testing could not only damage your board, necessitating a costly replacement but also pose a serious safety risk.

+> [!Warning|style:callout]
+> Bypassing these preliminary tests and immediately turning on the machine can lead to severe consequences beyond just damaging the board.
+For instance, a short circuit in the HV lines through the metal case of the Gaggia machine could lead to the case becoming electrified.
+This situation could quickly escalate, potentially tripping a breaker in your home.
+However, the more immediate danger is the risk of electric shock to anyone or anything that comes into contact with the live case, leading to a perilous situation.
+Always prioritize safety by conducting thorough pre-use checks to mitigate any risks of injury or damage.

+Below is an example of multimeter test to detect a failed SSR connection:

 ![multimeter_test](https://github.com/kozikow/gaggiuino.github.io/assets/722866/14193f4a-9691-4942-909b-f6fe2d8b094c)